krobelus/rate-experiments/README.md

 for operational DRAT.
 Previous empirical results for that algorithm suggest that the class of proofs that today's solvers produce can be verified with a checker of either flavor with roughly the same runtime and memory usage.
-Those results were based on a checker that could not compete with other state-of-art checkers in terms of performance.
+Those results, however, were based on a checker that could not compete with other state-of-art checkers in terms of performance.

 We have re-implemented the algorithm in combination with other necessary optimizations to roughly match the performance of the fastest checkers.